IRB Policies and Procedures

 - Research which may place subjects at greater than minimal risk

-*Dietary supplements may be considered drugs by the FDA in some studies.
+*The FDA considers dietary supplements to be drugs if intended to treat or mitigate disease.
 Please see our Dietary Supplements Policy for details.

-While not all vulnerable populations are excluded from expedited review, review type depends on what activities are taking place in the research and the level of risk posed for the population.
-On the other hand, some research with vulnerable subjects might instead require full IRB review (e.g., mentally ill residing in a facility).
+While not all populations vulnerable to coercion or undue influence are excluded from expedited review, review type depends on specific research activities and the level of risk posed for the included population.

 (a) Research on drugs for which an investigational new drug application (21 CFR Part 312) is not required.
 (Note: Research on marketed drugs that significantly increases the risks or decreases the acceptability of the risks associated with the use of the product is not eligible for expedited review.)